 You have probably heard of tennis elbow or golfer’s elbow before.
-These are common conditions which produce pain at the elbow and in the forearm.
+These are common conditions that produce pain at the elbow and in the forearm.

 Although these are common conditions they are not the only causes of medial or lateral elbow pain.
 If you are experiencing symptoms similar to those described above it is recommended that you should consult a health care provider for further assessment and treatment.